ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SpatialSQL_Eng.md

 ##### Description

-This return LINESTRING( X1 Y1, X2 Y2) corresponding to 4 input double variables as POLYGON( X1 Y1, X2 Y1, X2 Y2, X1 Y2, X1 Y1 ), which is the result of ENVELOPE.
+This returns LINESTRING( X1 Y1, X2 Y2) corresponding to 4 input double variables as POLYGON( X1 Y1, X2 Y1, X2 Y2, X1 Y2, X1 Y1 ), which is the result of ENVELOPE.

 If an SRID is entered, it is set as the SRID of the created spatial object.
 If the SRID is not entered, the created spatial object's SRID is 0.